 Therefore, it makes sense to compete for the desired position.
 Your page should contain clear answers to the questions that your audience is most likely to have.

 This chapter contains useful tips since everybody wants reviews and comments.

-They tell companies that they are providing quality, relevant products or services, and let potential customers know that they are dealing with a reliable source.
+They tell companies that provide quality, relevant products or services and let potential customers know they are dealing with a reliable source.

 Firstly, including a review snippet comprising stars on the website can lead to increased credibility and CTR.